-- Has the committee collaborated with the board and various committee chairs to ensure that the board has sufficient overall input into ESG and sustainability performance, reporting and disclosures? - Has the committee considered the implications of the company's human capital, climate and other ESG disclosures on the assumptions underlying financial reporting assertions? - Does the committee engage with management on disclosure controls and procedures relating to ESG metrics and reporting (sometimes referred to as "internal control over sustainability reporting")? - If the company opts to obtain external assurance, does the committee ensure there is appropriate board oversight over such activities, including ensuring auditor independence?
+- Has the committee collaborated with the board and various committee chairs to ensure that the board has sufficient overall input into ESG and sustainability performance, reporting and disclosures? - Has the committee considered the implications of the company's human capital, climate and other ESG disclosures on the assumptions underlying financial reporting assertions? - Does the committee engage with management on disclosure controls and procedures relating to ESG metrics and reporting (sometimes referred to as "internal control over sustainability reporting")? - Has the company designated an ESG controller (or its equivalent)?
+If not, has the committee inquired as to how management is ensuring the integrity of the company's ESG disclosures to the market? - If the company opts to obtain external assurance, does the committee ensure there is appropriate board oversight over such activities, including ensuring auditor independence?